 Donations fund our research

-around £100 million of new research in to heart and circulatory disease each year and are the largest independent funder of cardiovascular research in the UK and Europe.
+We currently fund around £100 million of new research in to heart and circulatory disease each year and are the largest independent funder of cardiovascular research in the UK and Europe.
 But we are completely reliant on the continued support and donations of our supporters to fund more research.

-clinical trial funded by your donations that helped show the benefits of statins and led to their widespread use to save lives across the UK and around the world.
+It was clinical trial funded by your donations that helped show the benefits of statins and led to their widespread use to save lives across the UK and around the world.
 Help us fund more life saving research.